How to Design a Corporate Website

 You may be a corporation, but you don’t want people to think you’re a faceless money-making machine.

-A corporate website shows who’s really behind the company – the people who started it all and the people who are continuously making a difference in the business.
+A corporate website shows who’s behind the company – the people who started it all and who continuously make a difference in the business.

 This will make your company come across as more human to learn about your business and what it represents.
 Moreover, this will give your employees a feeling of belongingness to the company, which is always good for their morale.